Feyerabend/cc/ch05/addition/prolog/README.md

 The Japanese emphasis on Prolog and logic programming provoked responses in the United States and Europe.
 In the U.S., research funding agencies and academic groups accelerated work on logic programming theory, Prolog implementations, and compiler technologies.
-But to no surprise a high interest in developing already established AI languages with variations of LISP, but also harware in Lisp machines.
+But unsurprisingly, there was strong interest in further developing already established AI languages, especially variations of LISP, as well as in building specialised hardware such as Lisp machines.
 Efforts such as the development of the [WAM](./../am/wam/) (Warren Abstract Machine) by David H. D. Warren and others led to much faster Prolog interpreters and compilers, making logic programming more competitive with conventional languages.
 The WAM, first circulated in the early 1980s,